richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 Drag "OLE DB Source" from "SSIS Toolbox" >> "Other Sources" onto the canvas
 - Double-click to open the "OLE DB Source Editor"
-- Click "New" to create an "OLE DB Connection Manager" pointed at "SSISDemoDB" on "localhost"
+- Click "New" to create an "OLE DB Connection Manager":
   - Provider: `Native OLE DB\Microsoft OLE DB Driver for SQL Server`
   - Server or file name: `.` or `localhost`
   - Initial Catalog: `SSISDemoDB`